CompE 470 — Advanced Digital Design

 EE 670 — Digital ASIC Design

-This course focuses on the principles and practices involved in the design of high-performance and low-power application-specific integrated circuit (ASIC) chips.
-This course will offer valuable design experience through design projects and will provide deeper insight into efficient future large-scale chip designs.
+This course focuses on the principles and practices involved in designing high-performance, low-power application-specific integrated circuit (ASIC) chips.
+It aims to provide a strong foundation for graduate students to understand static timing analysis and low-power design methodologies using industry-standard tools such as Cadence and Synopsys.
+Students will gain valuable hands-on experience through design projects and develop deeper insights into the design of future large-scale integrated circuits.

 Top of page